 Tourists should be aware of the constant increase of hi-tech items theft and not boast of the latest technology in public places.
 Thieves have so well developed strategies to rob you, so you need to be careful.
 In comparison to other cities in terms of pickpocketing in Latin America, Havana can be considered safe, but your belongings should never be left unattended.
 Bag-snatchers operate everywhere, especially in Old Havana, on public transport and at major tourist sites.

 NATURAL DISASTERS RISK : LOW

 The hurricane season in Havana lasts from June to November.
 The city is prone to earthquakes, which might lead to tsunami waves.
-If you happen to be caught by some of natural disasters, advice of the authorities should be followed.
+If you happen to be caught by some of the natural disasters, advice from the authorities should be followed.

 MUGGING RISK : LOW

 Even though police are everywhere, muggings and kidnappings happen in Havana.
 They are not against tourists, but you may become a victim by accident.
 Special care should be taken in central Havana at night.
 Never stop for hitch-hikers who are known to perform attacks.